Last Updated on October 7, 2022 by Mary Pressler

-8 Quick Ways to Save On Energy and Reduce Your Electric Bill
+8 Quick Ways to Save Energy and Reduce Your Electric Bill

-How to save on energy at home is a common question among new homeowners.
+Most homeowners want to know how to use less electricity at home .
 Energy conservation and improving your carbon footprint have become goals as people become more aware of how they can positively impact the planet, and it all begins at home.

 1. Replace Old Appliances With Energy-Efficient Options

 There are two frames of thought here.
 You can replace any existing appliances immediately with energy-efficient devices or wait until the ones you have die and then buy the latest, most economical models.
 If you choose to replace what you have while they’re still working, you’re responsible for covering those costs.
 Alternatively, if you wait until after they die and you have one of the best home warranties available, you can likely have the cost covered by the warranty.

 Traditional light bulbs use a lot of energy compared to their LED counterparts.
 They also need replacement more often.
 Instead of replacing conventional bulbs with more of the same, choose LED light bulbs for replacement.
 LED light bulbs also last for up to 25 times longer than traditional ones, and they use significantly less power to light your home.

 3. Purchase a Smart Thermostat

 A smart thermostat is an excellent option when it comes to setting your preferred temperatures throughout the day.
 You can stop worrying about whether your AC is on when you’re not home because you can program it from your smartphone.
 Using a smart thermostat, you automatically save on energy because the thermostat keeps your temp regulated without any further assistance.